Bricktown station

-Bricktown station is a Detroit People Mover station in Downtown Detroit, Michigan.
-It is located on Beaubien Street, just north of Congress Street.
-The station takes its name from the Bricktown Historic District.
-It also serves the nearby Wayne County Building and various restaurants and nightlife in the area.
+Bricktown station is a Detroit People Mover station in downtown Detroit, Michigan.
+It is located on Beaubien Street, just north of Congress Street, in the Bricktown Historic District, for which it is named.

+Bricktown is the nearest People Mover station to the Wayne County Building, Saint Andrew's Hall, Cadillac Square, and the Water Board Building.
+The station is connected to the Blue Cross Blue Shield of Michigan Building, with an employee entrance at the station's rear.

 The People Mover shut down temporarily on March 30, 2020, due to decreased ridership amid the COVID-19 pandemic.
 Following the system's May 2022 restart, the station reopened on November 21, 2022.